 CXC: In a video you and Joe made, you asked a bunch of climbers “why do you climb?”
 So, I wanted to ask you the same question.
 Why do you climb?

-I think at first I loved physicality of climbing, the workout, the exhaustion.
+I think at first I loved the physicality of climbing, the workout, and the exhaustion.
 Then the community was a big aspect to me.
-Now I love where climbing brings me and all the traveling and experiences I’d been able to have because I’m a climber.
+Now I love where climbing brings me and all the traveling and experiences I’ve been able to have because I’m a climber.

 CXC: Do you have any favorite places you’ve traveled?